jaredpalmer/formik/README.md

 ### React Native

 **Formik is 100% compatible with React Native and React Native Web.** However, because of differences between ReactDOM's and React Native's handling of forms and text input, there are two differences to be aware of.
-This guide will walk you through them and what I consider to be best practices.
+This section will walk you through them and what I consider to be best practices.

 Before going any further, here's a super minimal gist of how to use Formik with React Native that demonstrates the key differences: